MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/New-PSSession.md

 ### -UserName

-Specifies the user name for the account used to create a session on the remote computer.
-User authentication method will depend on how Secure Shell (SSH) is configured on the remote computer.
+Specifies the username for the account used to create a session on the remote computer.
+The user authentication method depends on how Secure Shell (SSH) is configured on the remote computer.

-If SSH is configured for basic password authentication then you will be prompted for the user password.
+If SSH is configured for basic password authentication then you'll be prompted for the user password.

-If SSH is configured for key based user authentication then a key file path can be provided via the KeyFilePath parameter and no password prompt will occur.
-Note that if the client user key file is located in an SSH known location then the KeyFilePath parameter is not needed for key based authentication, and user authentication will occur automatically based on the user name.
-See SSH documentation about key based user authentication for more information.
+If SSH is configured for key-based user authentication then a key file path can be provided via the **KeyFilePath** parameter and you won't be prompted for a password.
+Note that if the client user key file is located in an SSH known location then the **KeyFilePath** parameter is not needed for key-based authentication, and user authentication occurs automatically based on the username.
+See SSH documentation about key-based user authentication for more information.

 This is not a required parameter.
-If no UserName parameter is specified then the current log on user name is used for the connection.
+If no **UserName** parameter is specified then the current log on username is used for the connection.

 This parameter was introduced in PowerShell 6.0.